AmanyElgarf/Malloc-and-Free/README.md

 - 'free' .
 Initially, as the new entry is created, 'free' is initialized to '0',which means memory is allocated in this block, and cannot be used.
 However it can become free, after the call to 'myfree()' In that case , that block can be used for future allocations again.
 Type of free is char - for memory efficiency.

--'next' - will be pointing to the next block .
+- 'next' - will be pointing to the next block .
 Initially 'next' is NULL

 - When mymalloc is being called, we want to be able to see if it was called before or not (because if it wasn't , then